Buizels/Canvas-Bot/README.md

 - Have the bot display the upcoming assignments and the due dates for registered classes.

-- Run the bot on AWS
+- Run the bot on GCS (Google Cloud Services)

 Commands: